MatinH2004/LS_Core_Curriculum/RB_110/RB119_Assessment_Prep/02_Resources/study_guide_119.md

 * `replace`
   * replaces the contents of string with the corresponding values of arg
+  * mutates the original string
+    * This means that any other references to the original string object will also reflect the changes made by replace

 * `reverse` & `reverse!`
   * returns new string with characters in reverse order